Our history

 Health and toxicology

-We were already looking at the impact of toxic chemicals on the environment.
-This is closely related to the impact of toxic chemicals on humans, which was the focus area of the Danish Toxicology Centre (DTC).
-Our merger with DTC in 2005 brought together these complementary competencies, enabling us to further develop and build our ecotoxicology expertise.
+The impact of toxic chemicals on the environment and humans is closely related.
+We merge with the Danish Toxicology Centre (DTC) to bring together these complementary competencies, enabling us to further develop and build our ecotoxicology expertise.

 2006